gz/autoperf/README.md

 ```
 ![Plot events](/doc/perf_event_plot.png)

-There are more scripts in analyze to better work with the captured data-sets.
+There are more scripts in the `analyze` folder to better work with the captured data-sets.
 Have a look.

 ## What do I use this for?